EightBitBanger/FrameEngineGamework/README.md

 The framework contains many sub systems which can be accessed though the following singletons.

-> The source file "Application.cpp" is the application layer entry point.
+> The source file "Application.cpp" is the application layer entry point and the starting point for your application code.

 ```c++